sablier-labs/docs/docs/reference/01-overview.md

 The Merkle Airdrops repo is a collection of contracts to create various kinds of airdrop campaigns.
 Some of these campaigns make use of the Lockup protocol to create what we call [Airstreams](/concepts/airdrops).
-This repo consists of airdrops related contracts such as MerkleFactory, MerkleInstant, MerkleLL, and MerkleLT.
+This repo consists of airdrops related contracts such as Merkle Factories, MerkleInstant, MerkleLL, MerkleLT and MerkleVCA.

 ### Factories